Kruemelmann/tmux-iconbar/README.md

 -------------

 Currently tmux-iconbar can detect if docker is running and if you are connected to the internet.:)
-If you have some idears on what it could do let me know.
+If you have some ideas on what it could do let me know.

 Adding custom scripts
 ---------------------